xieyuheng/fidb-zero/docs/diary/2023-10-14-implementing-relations.md

 users/{other-user}/following/{user}/index.json
 ```

+- Problem: Should we use `followed-by` or `followers`
+  to name this direction of the relation?

 To implement relations between content and user,
 we can use a `content-relations/` directory
 and use `path-hash` to reference path of a content.